mikepartelow/mikepartelow.github.io/docs/_posts/2024-05-05-self-improvement.md

 Richard Thaler: *A good rule of thumb is to assume that everything matters.*

 When everything matters, you need to take everything into account to make optimal decisions.
 That's a lot of cognitive load.
-When squeezing a little improvement out of perfection, it can help to reduce the scope of "everything" by replacing complexity with simplicity.
+To squeeze a little improvement out of perfection, it can help to reduce the scope of what matters - to constrain "everything".

 ## Great, I'm already perfect, now I want to improve my software